backand/docs/docs/what_would_you_like_to_do/ionic_creator/index.md

     * Value: object in data

-* Finally, click on the 'list-item' element and change the content to {{object.name}}
+* Finally, click on the 'list-item' element and change the content to object.name (including the curly-brace specializers to get the object's name value, instead of the flat text object.name)

 And with that, your Ionic Creator app is now connected to Backand!